NataliaLopez17/Dr.-Harmsen-Solar-Data-Project/README.md

 ```
 $ In the .env file, fill in the blank variables
 $ For the API key, the user must create an account on the NREL website
+$ The DESTINATION variable means the directory on the device in which the user would like to store the downloaded files
 ```

 ## To Run Yearly_Solar_Data.py